skytap/well-architected-framework/security/edgenetworking.md

 Typically Intrusion Detection Systems or Intrusion Prevention Systems are consolidated on the firewall but shown here as a discrete capability for completeness.
 The IDS/IPS performs a vital monitoring function to alert administrators and security personnel of unauthorized attempts to access the network.
 Intrusion is of particular concern with internet-facing applications.

-In Skytap an IDS/IPS must be placed in line with the traffic as port mirroring is not supported, hence the preference to include it as part of the Firewall capability.
+In Skytap an IDS/IPS must be placed in line with the traffic as port mirroring is not Recommended, hence the preference to include it as part of the Firewall capability.

-##### Supported Implementations
+##### Recommended Implementations

 | Application | Vendor |
 | ----------- | ------ |